 In the 19th century, it never occurred to anyone to think about such an element as a font.
 And the first one to order a special design for tea packaging was Thomas Lipton.
 The hundred-year history of this tea has not changed the completely restrained, conservative letters.

 Lipton tea is sold in Israel but is not an Israeli product.
-This is a British brand.
+It is a British brand founded by Sir Thomas Lipton.
+The brand has become a globally recognized name in the tea industry.

 Is Lipton tea being discontinued?

-The base of the Lipton logo is a yellow sun circle.
-Inside there is a red plate in the form of a rectangle curved at the top and bottom.
-The brand name is written in white letters.
+The logo has a yellow sun circle as its base.
+Inside this circle is a red plate shaped like a rectangle with curved top and bottom edges.
+The brand name is displayed in white letters on this red plate.